 After a day in Kruger we schedule a slower day where we take a boat into the Blyde Canyon with hippos and crocs.
 After we have an educational visit to an wildlife rehabilitation center.
 Photographic opportunites are not missing this day: the open canyon vistas are beautiful and you will have the chance to get really close to raptors, hyenas, and center residents who are being readied for rerelease into the wild.

 The elephant encounter is a favorite of the guests.
 We learn about elephants and there conservation while getting up close.
 We often do a zipline canopy tour on the same day for an exhilarating, active day.

 Day 6 - Day 9

 Today we transfer to the Sabi reserve south of us.
 They will follow a similar schedule and we will head out on a game drive for more photography just after our late lunch.

 After our second night in Sabi we will be leaving back to the Timbavati area to a big 5 lodge where we will experience more wildlife game drives.
-On the last morning we will depart for the Hoedspruit airport and flights back to Johannesburg, but we have one more morning game drive or walk planned and breakfast where we will exchange pictures we took of each other, then board the transport back to the airport with some interesting stops on the way if time permits.
-Most people will fly out in the evening so you will have time to get food and shop for gifts.
+On the last morning we will depart for the Hoedspruit airport and flights back to Johannesburg, but we have one more morning game drive or walk planned and breakfast where we will exchange pictures we took of each other, and say our goodbyes.
+Most people will have evening flights out Johannesburg so you will arrive there in time to get food and shop for gifts.